-Doctor of Medicine (Pediatrics).
+Doctor of Medicine (Paediatrics).
 Quaid-i-Azam University, Pakistan

 Master of Science in Human Nutrition.
 London School of Hygiene and Tropical Medicine, United Kingdom